Noahnc/vscode-terraform-toolbox/docs/workspaceSettings.md

 ## 1.1.
 Auto set Terraform workspace

-With the root key `autoSetWorkspace` you can configure settings regarding the `tftoolbox.autoSetWorkspace` Command.
+With the root key `autoSetWorkspace` you can configure settings regarding the `tftoolbox.iac.autoSetWorkspace` Command.
 The following settings are available:

 - `name`: (required): The name of the workspace that should be selected.
 If the workspace does not exist in a folder, the folder will be skipped.
 - `excludedFoldersRelativePaths`: (optional): A list of relative paths to folders that should be excluded from the workspace selection.
 The paths are relative to the root of the workspace.